hellwolf/sigfox-makers-tour-tallinn-2017-twilio-demos/f2/README.md

     - Set function name to "Twilio Sigfox Demo F2"
     - Set function path to "/f2"
     - Copy paste `f2.js` to the code area
+    - save
+- Configure context variables for the function:
+    - `SYNC_SERVICE_SID` : set to `default` if to use default sync serivce instance
 - Deploy runtime asset `f2.html`
     - Browse the result at https://your-runtime-domain.twil.io/assets/f2.html
 - Test locally with `curl` command